zerodaycode/Zork/README.md

 `Zork++` is available for:

-- Linux (tested on Arch and Debian systems)
+- Linux
-- Windows (there's some limitations)
+- Windows
 - MacOS (still not complete support)

 ## -  Prerequisites

 In order to work with `Zork++`, you will need a `C++` toolchain and a compiler in your system.
+Currently, we are supporting the major three compilers in the ecosystem:

 - Clang
 - GNU GCC
 - Microsoft MSVC

-Currently, `Zork++` it's only working with `LLVM's Clang`, but is ready to implement the other two major compilers.
-Please see the [contributing guide](CONTRIBUTING.md) if you're ready to help us!

-> NOTE: If you are using Windows, you will need to install Clang via `Msys2`.
-See [Windows special requeriments](#windows_special_requeriments) entry for more info

 ## - Generating a new C++ project